-4.1 Light water reactors
+4.1.
+Light water reactors

-LWRs comprise 80.5% of the total number of nuclear units in operation worldwide.
+LWRs comprise 80 % of the total number of nuclear units in operation worldwide.
 This is reflected in the considerable activities which are underway to develop advanced LWR designs, as is indicated in Annex 1 which lists various advanced LWR designs together with the design organizations and the status of the development.

-4.1.1 Overview of evolutionary LWR development
+4.1.1.
+Overview of evolutionary LWR development

-In France and Germany, Framatome ANP has completed the basic design for the large-size European Pressurized Water Reactor (EPR) in 1998, which meets European utility requirements.
+In France, Areva has completed the basic design for the large-size European Pressurized Water Reactor (EPR) in 1998, which meets European utility requirements.
 The EPR's higher power level relative to the latest series of PWRs operating in France (the N4 series) and Germany (the Konvoi series) has been selected to capture economies of scale.
-In December 2003, Teollisuuden Voima Oy (TVO) of Finland signed a turnkey contract with Framatome ANP and Siemens AG for an EPR for the Olkiluoto site.
-Also, Electricite de France and the French Government are considering construction of the EPR in France6.

-In Germany, Framatome ANP with international partners from Finland, the Netherlands, Switzerland and France is developing the basic design of the SWR-1000, an advanced BWR with passive safety features.
-In 2002 Framatome submitted the SWR-1000 for a pre-application phase for Design Certification by the U.S. NRC.
+In December 2003, Teollisuuden Voima Oy (TVO) of Finland signed a turnkey contract with Areva for an EPR for the Olkiluoto site.
+Construction began in 2005 and commercial operation is expected in 2011.
+Also, Electricite de France started the construction of an EPR at Flamanville (Unit 3) in 2007.
+Areva received design approval for the EPR from the French Safety Authority in October 2004.
+Areva signed a contract with China Guandong Nuclear Power Co.
+(CGNPC) for supply of two EPR nuclear islands and all their fuels in 2007.
+US-EPR is under review by U.S.NRC for Design Certification (DC) application and for Combined Construction and Operating License (COL) applications for Calvert Cliffs 3, Callaway 2, Nine Mile Point 3 and Bell Bend 1.
+Areva with international partners from Finland, the Netherlands, Switzerland and Germany has developed KERENA (SWR-1000), an advanced BWR with passive safety features.